wp-staging/wp-staging/readme.txt

 The backup & cloning features below are Premium.
 You need WP STAGING | PRO to use those features.
 [More about WP STAGING | PRO](https://wp-staging.com/backup-wordpress)!

 * Migration - Migrate and transfer WordPress to another host or domain
-* High Performance - Backup and clone an entire website, even with millions of database rows faster and less resource-intensive than with other plugins
 * Push staging website including all plugins, themes, and media files to the production website wth one click
 * Clone the backup / clone site to a separate database
 * Choose custom directory for backup & cloned site